buildplan/learning/docker-update-checker.md

-Yes, absolutely!
-Let's implement the ability to check logs for a specific container using the `logs <container_name>` argument.
-Here's the updated script:
+## Implement the ability to monitor docker containers, check logs and Discord alets.

 ```bash
 #!/bin/bash